 To be eligible for the Domestic RHI your property will need an Energy Performance Certificate (EPC).
 The EPC is the proof that your property is assessed as a domestic ‘dwelling’, and it gives information about a property’s energy use, plus recommendations on how to reduce energy and save money.

 An EPC is required every time you buy, sell or rent a property.
 Your EPC must be less than 24 months old at the date of your application.

 Your property needs to meet requirements of loft insulation if you have a loft, and cavity wall insulation if your walls are not solid.
 This is because heat pumps perform better in insulated buildings, so there will be a lower heat demand and as a result the system will be more efficient.
 Some buildings, for example listed buildings, can be exempt from this requirement.

-People who join the Domestic RHI receive quarterly payments over seven years.
+RHI payments are paid quarterly direct into your bank account over seven years.
 The more renewable heat your home needs, the higher the payment.
-There is currently a cap on the total paid out on a property for the domestic RHI, For Ground Source Heat Pumps the cap is at 30,000 kWHr/yr, for Air Source Heat Pumps the cap is at 20,000 kWHr/yr, These figures include the combined total kWHr/yr for heating and hot water.
+There is currently a cap on the total paid out on a property for RHI, For Ground Source Heat Pumps the cap is at 30,000 kWHr/yr, for Air Source Heat Pumps the cap is at 20,000 kWHr/yr, These figures include the combined total kWHr/yr for heating and hot water.

 Your payments are based on the estimated annual heat demand stated on your Energy Performance Certificate (EPC)